in

 Too much gold in any living space can be overwhelming to the senses and might even run the risk of looking tacky.

-While gold accents may seem insignificant details, they actually further highlight the beauty of a room.
+While golden accents may seem insignificant details, they actually further highlight the beauty of a room

 Blue

-In any case, the gold makes the blue pop out and vice versa, creating a majestic and refined ambiance.
+In any case, the golds make the blues pop out and vice versa, creating a majestic and refined ambiance.

 Pink

-In fact, this color combination is one of the top choices when it comes to nursery room interior designs.
+In fact, this color combination is one of the top choices for nursery room interior designs.
 This color scheme is all over Pinterest and other design blogs, too.

 Green